 Now that you have both your budget and grocery list ready, let’s look at how to stick to the budget when we are in the store.

 Limit Your Grocery Store Visits:

-For those of you living in India, majority of the shops carry all the grocery items in one store.
+For those of you living in India, a majority of the shops carry all the grocery items in one store.
 If so, try to shop all your items in one store.
-For NRIs, unfortunately multiple store visits are mostly required.
+For NRIs, unfortunately, multiple store visits are required.
 For Indian groceries, Indian grocery stores; AND for other items, local grocery stores and bulk merchandise stores such as Costco.

 Below is what I follow (This is just to give you an example.
 There are no hard rules here.
 Do what works for your family):